diagnosticss/diagnosticss/README.md

 gem 'diagnosticss', github: 'diagnosticss', group: :development
 ```

-And then execute:
+And run:

     $ bundle install

 ### Sinatra

+Add 'diagnosticss' to your application's Gemfile as described above
-Add DiagnostiCSS middleware into your application:
+and then use DiagnostiCSS middleware in your application:

 ```ruby
 require 'diagnosticss'